-7.6 Fallback
+7.7 Fallback

 Under Article 6 of the Union Customs Code (UCC), all exchanges of information between Customs Authorities and economic operators must be made using electronic data processing techniques.
 However, in the event of a temporary failure of either the Customs Authority or the economic operator's computerised system, the exchange of this information can be completed in a non-electronic format, which is known as Fallback.
+There is more information on the Customs fallback service on the Revenue website.

 'Fallback' is the term used to describe the business continuity process by which goods for import or export are manually cleared by Customs where an interruption to the Customs electronic systems or ROS occurs.
+Fallback should only be used for consignments that require urgent release.
+Declarants should continue to submit declarations although they may not receive a response message.